 Develop three dimensional solid models by working from sketching simple geometric shapes to applying the use of solid modeling software Autodesk Inventor.
 Students work within a problem-solving design process and learn how it is used in industry to manufacture a product.
 They use Computer Aided Design System (CAD) to analyze and evaluate the product design.
 The techniques learned and equipment used is state-of-the-art and are currently in use by engineers throughout the United States.

 Note: College credit may be available.
 Meets ICT and Math Experience requirement.
-Incoming freshmen enrolled in Honors Geometry (Course 3037) may elect this course.
-Course is offered at Nashua High South.
-North students must travel.

-Prerequisite: Algebra 1 Part 2
+Prerequisite: Algebra 1 Part 2 or Algebra 1 (H)